 SplitMetrics got a chance to speak with Steve P. Young, the host of AppMasters podcast and the founder of Pixel Happy.
-We discussed how developers can craft a perfect product page for their app on the Apple App Store and achieve organic downloads growth.
+We discussed how to get organic app downloads by crafting a perfect product page on the Apple App Store.

-SplitMetrics: What are the key factors developers should consider to trigger app downloads growth within their app store optimization activity?
+SplitMetrics: What are the key factors developers should consider to trigger the growth of organic app downloads within their app store optimization activity?

 Steve P. Young: App store optimization is tailoring your Apple App Store presence for downloads.
 Developers should have the right keywords in the app name, description, and your keyword field.
 App’s icon is to be really engaging and screenshots on your Apple app store page should tell the right story to iPhone users.